ao-labs-123/subject-inference-ja/docs/en/README.md

-# Subject Inference for Japanese (WIP)
 A research project to reduce AI misinterpretation caused by Japanese subject omission.

-This project aims to reduce AI misinterpretation caused by subject omission in Japanese.
-It provides logic-based rules to help language models infer omitted subjects more accurately.

 ### 📄 Documentation
 - [Stage 1 — Design (English)](docs/en/stage1_design.md)